Bungie-net/api/README.md

 This section will be added to as time goes by - we're working with it as we go!

+## 2020-03-10 Update for Season of the Worthy

+Includes changes for Season of the Worthy, Trials of Osiris, and Stat Trackers (aka Metrics).

 ## 2020-02-13 Late Winter Refresh

 Upkeep update.
 Includes traits info and new activity types.